ice-rlab/protobuf-library-for-accel-ae/docs/installation.md

 # Installation Instructions

+## Manual Installation

-This page compiles the installation instructions for the `protoc` compiler, the Protobuf C++ runtime and header files with support for the Protobuf accelerator on a Linux machine.
+This page compiles the **manual** installation instructions for the `protoc` compiler, the Protobuf C++ runtime and header files with support for the Protobuf accelerator on a Linux machine.

 > [!NOTE]
 > These instructions are not the only way to install the compiler, C++ runtime and header files.
 However, they are the most straightforward way to install them.

+> [!NOTE]
+> We tested this instructions with a Linux machine running Ubuntu 22.04 with an x86_64 CPU.

 ## 1. Clone Repo